macro187/hotbox/readme.md

     be specified more than once.

 <spec>
     The spec of the container to enter.
-Default "alpine".

 <name>
     The name of the container to enter.
-Default same as spec.
+Default same as <spec>.

 <command>
     The command to run in the container instead of a login shell.